-Congress Asset assesses an annualized fee of up to 0.50% on investments in private equity limited partnerships.
+Congress Asset assesses an annualized fee of up to 0.50% on investments in private equity limited partnerships sponsored by other investment advisers.
 In certain cases, the Firm may enter into a flat fee arrangement, if appropriate to both the Client and Congress Asset.